LuciaHeredia/UnderworldEscapeGame/README.md

 ## Description:
 Escape the Underworld in a spacecraft by succeeding levels that keep getting harder as you go. <br />
 You only got 5 Lives through all levels so you better focus or you'll start all over again. <br />
-Various Sounds and Effects are included. <br />
+Various Sound Effects are included. <br />

 ## Level idea:
 #### Each level contains the main idea of all the levels before, making it much harder. <br />